 So you've just been given an award scroll assignment for someone with a Japanese persona - and you don't know anything about pre-17th century Japanese art.
-It is my hope that the following will provide you with the information you need to create something period-appropriate that the recipient with proudly treasure.
+It is my hope that the following will provide you with the information you need to create something period-appropriate that the recipient will proudly treasure.

 Japanese Era-name Timeline